 Online Shopping and Technology Statistics

 There are a number of trends that emerged back in 2018 and continued being popular in 2019.

 The main reason why chatbots are so popular is that when people want an answer, speed is always part of the equation.
 When people are waiting to speak with a service agent on the phone, it only takes 11 minutes before they get frustrated and hang up.

 Another popular trend is voice assistants.
 If you have an iOS device, you’ve undoubtedly used Siri before.
 You might be surprised to know that 20% of searches on Google are made by voice assistants.
-And, it’s predicted that by 2020, the number of searches by voice assistants will rise to 50%.
+And 27% of the global population uses voice chat.

 Black Friday and Cyber Monday Statistics